jonnor/datascience-master/tip360/report.md

 * Workers
 * Pedestrians and bicyclists

-Those that are responsible for services where noise pollution can be an issue.
+Service operator where noise pollution can be an issue for users of service.

 * Hospitals
 * Schools, kindergarden